Black Mass Recycling Market Growth Analysis, Global Report 2026-2034

 By Recycling Process

-The pyrometallurgical process segment held the largest share in 2024, particularly due to its robust nature and ability to handle diverse battery chemistries without extensive pre-sorting.
+The pyrometallurgical process segment held the largest share in 2025, particularly due to its robust nature and ability to handle diverse battery chemistries without extensive pre-sorting.
 This process involves smelting the black mass at high temperatures, effectively recovering valuable metals such as nickel and cobalt into an alloy.
 While it has been a common method for processing various types of waste, including batteries, it often leads to the loss of certain critical materials, including lithium, into slag, and can produce gaseous emissions requiring further treatment.
 Despite these drawbacks, its established infrastructure and operational simplicity have allowed it to maintain a considerable presence in the market.

-The hydrometallurgical process is anticipated to witness the highest growth rate during the forecast period.
+The hydrometallurgical process is anticipated to witness the highest growth rate of CAGR 18.9% during the forecast period.
 This method uses chemical leaching to dissolve the black mass, purification, and selective precipitation to recover metals with higher purity and better recovery rates, including lithium.
 Research published via the United Nations Sustainable Development Goals platform in a review on "Hydrometallurgy for EV batteries" notes that hydrometallurgy can allow an overall recovery rate of up to 95% of the black mass, including critical components such as lithium, nickel, cobalt, and manganese, with reduced environmental impact.

 By Battery Source

-The automotive batteries segment, particularly those from electric vehicles, held the largest share in 2024.
+The automotive batteries segment, particularly those from electric vehicles, held the largest share in 2025.
 These batteries are typically much larger and more complex than those found in consumer electronics, contributing substantial material when they reach their end-of-life.
 The rapid global shift toward electric mobility has led to a growing fleet of EVs, and as these vehicles age, their batteries will increasingly enter the recycling stream.

 The automotive batteries segment is anticipated to record the highest growth rate during the forecast period.
 The accelerating pace of EV adoption worldwide ensures an exponential increase in batteries that eventually require recycling.
 The International Energy Agency (IEA) in its "Global EV Outlook 2025" report, published in May 2025, highlighted that global electric car sales are on track to surpass 20 million in 2025, marking significant growth.
 This sustained expansion directly translates into a swelling pipeline of end-of-life automotive batteries in the coming years.